CodeChron/fullstack-js-with-meteor-react-docs/display_note_content_view_mode.md

 # Display Note Content View Mode

+We now want to be able to exit the content editor and display our notes in view mode.
+Additionally, we want to be able to click on the viewer to return to edit mode.

 ## Exit edit mode and display

 These are our general requirements for this feature: